South Dakota

 South Dakota notary bonds remain effective for 6 years after being filed.

-Why do notaries need to be bonded in the state of South Dakota?
+Why do notaries need to be bonded in South Dakota?

 By filing these bonds, individuals agree to follow state laws when performing notarial acts.
 The bond offers financial protection in the event a notary commits an incorrect, negligent, or fraudulent notarial act.
 If such an event occurs, the surety company would pay valid claims up the full $5,000 bond amount, which the notary must then reimburse.